soha-18/RagaVeda---Hindustani-Classical-Raga-Identification/README.md

 - MFCC coefficient
 - Mel Spectogram

+We will preprocess our audio data using MFCC coefficients and split into training and validation dataset for our 2D CNN model.

 In addition to that, this project consists of a third structure with some audio augmented features using the MFCC coefficient to compare the performance with the MFCC model.